Is it the “Falling Water” Building?

 As a lover of World Heritage Sites (heck, my last article was about a whole CITY that is one), I was thrilled to hear that the exciting and well-deserved honor was finally proclaimed.
 Only… now it makes me curious to visit the other 7 FLW creations in the UNESCO package, too!
 The Guggenheim Museum in New York City seems most likely since it’s not too far.

 8. Take time to explore the setting Frank Lloyd Wright picked.

 Don’t just focus on the house — the 1,500 acres surrounding Fallingwater are half the fun!

 On these lush grounds, towering trees meet jagged stone walls, kissing dew-dropped flowers and hopping bunnies.
 There is a bit of poison ivy peeking around, but stay on the path and you’ll be fine.
-In fact, I highly recommend exploring the whole Laurel Highlands region over several days, and will elaborate more on that point in a subsequent article.
+In fact, I highly recommend exploring the whole Laurel Highlands region over several days, including nearby Ohiopyle State Park and Laurel Caverns: the biggest cave in Pennsylvania.

 The photo below shows the towering scope of nature at Fallingwater.
 As you begin scrolling the photo, you’ll think, “Are these trees still going?
 Are they really that tall?
 Wow, they’re still going — wait, are those tiny dots PEOPLE?!
 Zowie!”